Court Service/Jury Duty

 Policy Statement

-Florida Institute of Technology provides employees called to jury duty with time off to fulfill their civic obligations.
+Florida Institute of Technology provides employees called to jury or other court duty with time off to fulfill their civic obligations.

-A full-time employee who is called to serve on a jury panel, or who is subpoenaed as a witness in a criminal or civil case or is required to appear in court on a university related matter, may be granted leave of absence with pay for the duration of the required service in court.
+A full-time employee who is called to serve on a jury panel, or who is subpoenaed as a witness in a criminal or civil case, or who is required to appear in court on a university-related matter, will be granted leave of absence with pay for the duration of the required service in court.

 Procedures/Guidelines

-The employee is responsible for notifying his/her manager/supervisor immediately upon receiving notice from the court and providing the manager a copy of the court notice.
+The employee is responsible for notifying their manager/supervisor immediately upon receiving notice from the court and providing the manager a copy of the court notice.

-The employee is also responsible for keeping his/her supervisor informed of the status of his/her continued need for time off for jury duty on a daily or otherwise mutually agreed to basis.
+The employee is also responsible for keeping their supervisor informed about continued need for time off for jury duty or other court service on a daily or otherwise mutually agreed to basis.

-At the end of the employee's service, the employee should bring a certification from the clerk of the court attesting to the times and dates of service and give the certification to the supervisor when you return to work.
+At the end of the employee's service, the employee must bring a certification from the clerk of the court or other court document attesting to the times and dates of service and give this to the supervisor upon return to work.

 Compliance Reference